© S I Richards

 My screams are a waste of precious oxygen as the plane begins its final descent. *I don’t want to die like this.*

 Suddenly, I’m aware of light; brilliant, blinding light.
-I’ve heard about this - how people see a bright tunnel of light just before they die.
-So, this is it.
-I’m dying, alone and terrified.
-The tunnel of light grows wider and I stop fighting.
+I’ve heard about this—how people see a bright tunnel of light just before they die. *So, this is it.* The tunnel of light grows wider and I stop fighting.
 I’m mesmerised, calmly facing the inevitable.

-I’m brutally jolted back to reality when hands grab at me and shove me upwards, towards a widening hole in the roof where the plane’s ripping itself apart above my head like a giant metal zip, letting the sunlight flood in.
+I’m brutally jolted back to reality when hands grab at me and shove me upwards, towards a widening hole in the roof.
+Above my head, the plane’s literally ripping itself apart like a giant metal zip and the light’s streaming in.
 When my nose hits the edge of the jagged fuselage, it makes me gasp in agony.

 Fresh air fills my lungs.

-I know I’ve got to get as far away from the plane as I can, or I’ll be sucked down with it as it sinks.
-Massive waves push me back towards the wreckage, but I fight against them for all I’m worth.
+I know I’ve got to get as far away from the plane as I can, or be sucked down with it.
+Wave after wave pushes me back towards the wreckage, but I fight against them for all I’m worth.

-After fifteen minutes I’m exhausted.
+After ten minutes I’m exhausted.
 My lungs hurt and there’s a stabbing pain deep in my chest.
-It’s no use; I can’t go any further.
+It’s no use—I can’t go any further.
 A wave lifts me high and I look up for the first time to see where I’m headed.
 There’s nothing there.
 Just miles of empty sea and sky.

 Above me, the lightning storm rages on, spitting out bolt after bolt of electricity in every colour, including some I don’t think I’ve ever seen before.